cuemacro/findatapy/README.md

 * Recommended: fredapi from ALFRED/FRED has been rewritten and added to the project directly (from https://github.com/mortada/fredapi)

 # Installation

+For detailed installation instructions for finmarketpy and its associated Python libraries go to https://github.com/cuemacro/finmarketpy/INSTALL.md (which includes details on how to setup your entire Python environment).

 You can install the library using the below.
 After installation:
 * Make sure you edit the DataConstants class for the correct Quandl API and Twitter API keys